Nicolae Steinhardt: Early career and World War II

-In 1934, he took his license diploma from the Law and Literature School of the University of Bucharest.
-Under the pseudonym Antisthius, one of La Bruyères Caractères, he published his first volume, the parodic novel În genul lui Cioran, Noica, Eliade... ("In the Manner of Cioran, Noica, Eliade...").
-In 1936, he took his PhD in Constitutional Law, and between 1937 and 1938, he travelled to Switzerland, Austria, France and England.
+In 1934, he earned his diploma from the Law and Literature School of the University of Bucharest.
+Under the pseudonym Antisthius (taken from La Bruyères Caractères), he published his first volume, the parodic novel În genul lui Cioran, Noica, Eliade... ("In the Manner of Cioran, Noica, Eliade...").
+In 1936, he earned his PhD in constitutional law, and between 1937 and 1938, he travelled to Switzerland, Austria, France, and the UK.

-In 1939, Steinhardt worked as an editor for Revista Fundațiilor Regale (a government-sponsored literary magazine), losing his job between 1940 and 1944, during the ethnic cleansing under the Iron Guard regime (the National Legionary State) and the one led by Ion Antonescu.
-Despite his problems with the latter, he would forgive Antonescu, and even praise him for allegedly having saved several hundred thousand Jews (which he claimed had occurred after a face-to-face debate with Adolf Hitler at Berchtesgaden).
+In 1939, Steinhardt worked as an editor for Revista Fundațiilor Regale (a government-sponsored literary magazine), losing his job between 1940 and 1944, due to antisemitic policies, first under the Iron Guard regime (the National Legionary State), and then the government led by General Ion Antonescu.
+Despite this, he would forgive Antonescu, and even praise him for allegedly having saved several hundred thousand Jews (which he claimed had occurred after a face-to-face debate with Adolf Hitler at Berchtesgaden).

 Communist persecutions and imprisonment

-In 1944 he was reinstated at the Revista Fundațiilor Regale, and held his job until 1948, when King Michael I was forced to abdicate by the Communist Party of Romania.
+In 1944, after Romania switched sides and joined the Allies, Steinhardt was reinstated at the Revista Fundațiilor Regale, and held his job until 1948, when King Michael I was forced to abdicate by the Communist Party of Romania.

-From 1948 until 1959, he witnessed a new period of deprivation, this time from the Romanian Communist regime – when non-communist intellectuals were deemed "enemies of the people".
-In 1959, during the kangaroo court trial of his former school colleague Constantin Noica, he refused to take part as a witness against him.
-As a consequence, he was accused of "crimes of conspiracy against social order", he was included in the "batch of mystical-Iron Guardist intellectuals", and sentenced to thirteen years of forced labor, in gulag-like prisons.
-He would serve his penalty at Jilava, Gherla, Aiud and other communist jails.
+From 1948 until 1959, he experienced a new period of persecution, this time from the Romanian Communist regime, during which non-communist intellectuals were deemed "enemies of the people".
+In 1959, during the show trial of the fascist collaborator (and Steinhardt's former school colleague) Constantin Noica, he refused to take part as a witness against Noica.
+As a consequence, he was accused of "crimes of conspiracy against social order", he was included in the "group of mystical-Iron Guardist intellectuals", and sentenced to thirteen years of forced labor, in Gulag-like prisons.
+He would serve eight years of his 13-year jail term at Jilava, Gherla, Aiud, and other prisons.

-While in prison, he was baptized Orthodox Christian, on March 15, 1960, by fellow convict Mina Dobzeu, a well known Bessarabian hermit, having as godfather Emanuel Vidrașcu, a former chief of staff and adjutant of Antonescu.
-Witnesses to the event were also Alexandru Paleologu, two Roman Catholic priests, two Greek-Catholic priests and a Protestant priest.
+While in prison, Steinhardt converted to Orthodox Christianity.
+He was baptized on March 15, 1960, by fellow convict Mina Dobzeu, a well known Bessarabian hermit.
+Emanuel Vidrașcu, a former chief of staff and adjutant of Antonescu, served as Steinhardt's godfather.
+Witnesses to the baptism included the politician Alexandru Paleologu, two Roman Catholic priests, two Greek-Catholic priests and a Protestant priest.
 He would later state that his baptism had an "ecumenical character".
-This episode would be the base for his best-known and most celebrated work, the Happiness Diary.
+This episode in his life would serve as the basis for his best-known and most celebrated work, Jurnalul Fericirii ("The Happiness Diary").